denten-books/plain-text/1-chapter.md

 machine think" [@wittgenstein_blue_1965, 16]?
 The problem, as he explains, is not one of finding a machine that can do the job---of manipulating signs, for example.
-It lies in the ability of a machine to enact the both sides of the metaphor.
-The manipulation of signs must correspond to something else.
-Severed from some other analogical structure the "blind" manipulation of signs is a meaningless actvity.
+It lies in the ability of a machine to enact the both sides of the metaphoric equation.
+"Doing the job," the manipulation of signs, must correspond to something else.
+Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless actvity.
 Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (mechanism).

-Wittgenstein extends his thought experiments about reading machines in his *Brown Notebook.* Let us study the word "reading," he suggests.
+Wittgenstein extends his thought experiments about reading machines in his *Brown Notebook.* Let us study the word "reading," he suggests early on.
 By reading, he means the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print" [@wittgenstein_blue_1965, 119].
 Reading once again is "mechanical" reading, without a sense of "understanding" or interpretation.
 What happens when an average child reads a newspaper, for example?
 "His eyes glide along the printed